Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: Global properties of

-In order to understand the topology of $M_{B,n}$ and its intersection form, we first revisit the topology of the multi-Taub-NUT space and the work by \cite{Sen1997}.
-Namely, consider the multi-Taub-NUT space that has the ordered set of points points $\{p_1, \ldots, p_n\} \subset \R^3$ as its singularities.
+In order to understand the topology of $M_{B,n}$ and its intersection form, we first revisit the topology of the multi-Taub-NUT space and the work of \mycite{Sen1997}.
+Namely, consider the multi-Taub-NUT space that has the ordered set of points $\{p_1, \ldots, p_n\} \subset \R^3$ as its singularities.
 On $\R^3$ one can find a path that goes through each point $p_i$ once.
-The Taub-NUT space retracts to the total space over the this path, and using the explicit nature of the metric, one can show that the total space over the this path is a chain of wedge sums of $n-1$ copies of $S^2$.
-According to \cite{Sen1997}, The intersection matrix for these spheres is the negative Cartan matrix of a $A_{n-1}$-type Dynkin diagram.\\
+The Taub-NUT space retracts to the total space over this path, and using the explicit nature of the metric, one can show that the total space over this path is a chain of wedge sums of $n-1$ copies of $S^2$.
+According to \mycite{Sen1997}, the intersection matrix for these spheres is the negative Cartan matrix of a $A_{n-1}$-type Dynkin diagram.\\

-Similarly, \cite{Sen1997} argued that the intersection matrix for $M_{\R^3, n}$ is the negative Cartan matrix for a $D_n$ Dynkin diagram.
-In order to extend his argument to the other gravitational instantons, we first need to understand the homology groups of $M_{\R^3,n}$: \\
+Similarly, \mycite{Sen1997} argued that the intersection matrix for $M_{\R^3, n}$ is the negative Cartan matrix for a $D_n$ Dynkin diagram.
+In order to extend his argument to the other gravitational instantons, we first need to understand the homology groups of $M_{\R^3,n}$: